 A transaction is an electronic exchange of information between two parties to carry out financial or administrative activities related to health care.
 For example, a health care provider will send a claim to a health plan to request payment for medical services.

-Electronic transactions are being used in health care to increase efficiencies in operations, improve the quality and accuracy of information, and reduce the overall costs to the system.
+Electronic transactions (PDF) are being used in health care to increase efficiencies in operations, improve the quality and accuracy of information, and reduce the overall costs to the system.

 Standards for Transactions